Illegal immigration: Economy and labor market

 Research on the economic effects of illegal immigration is scant, but existing studies suggest that the effects can be positive for the native population, and for public coffers.
-One 2015 study states that, "increasing deportation rates and tightening border control weakens low-skilled labor markets, increasing unemployment of native low-skilled workers.
+One 2015 study states that "increasing deportation rates and tightening border control weakens low-skilled labor markets, increasing unemployment of native low-skilled workers.
 Legalization, instead, decreases the unemployment rate of low-skilled natives and increases income per native."
 This is because the presence of illegal immigrants reduces the labor costs of employers, providing them more opportunities to create more jobs.

-A 2013 study by the liberal think tank Center for American Progress found that granting citizenship to people who immigrated illegally would boost the U.S. economy: doing so would raise the incomes of illegal immigrants by a quarter (increasing U.S. GDP by approximately $1.4 trillion over a 10-years); a 2016 study found that "legalization would increase the economic contribution of the unauthorized population by about 20%, to 3.6% of private-sector GDP"; and a 2019 working paper by the University of Cyprus found that "all types of immigrants generate a larger surplus to US firms than natives do".
+A 2013 study by the liberal think tank Center for American Progress found that granting citizenship to people who immigrated illegally would boost the US economy: doing so would raise the incomes of illegal immigrants by a quarter (increasing US GDP by approximately $1.4 trillion over a 10-years); a 2016 study found that "legalization would increase the economic contribution of the unauthorized population by about 20%, to 3.6% of private-sector GDP"; and a 2019 working paper by the University of Cyprus found that "all types of immigrants generate a larger surplus to US firms than natives do".

 According to economist George Borjas, immigrants may have caused the decline of real wages of US workers without a high school degree by 9% between 1980 and 2000 due to increased competition.
 Other economists, such as Gordon Hanson, criticized these findings.
 Douglas Massey argues that developed countries need unskilled immigrant labor to fill undesirable jobs, which citizens do not seek regardless of wages.
-Massey argues that this may refute claims that undocumented immigrants are "lowering wages" or stealing jobs from native-born workers and that it instead shows that undocumented immigrants "take jobs that no one else wants".

-A paper by Spanish economists found that, upon granting work permits to the undocumented immigrant population in Spain, the fiscal revenues increased by around €4,189 per newly legalized immigrant.
+Massey argues that this may refute claims that illegal immigrants are "lowering wages" or stealing jobs from native-born workers and that it instead shows that illegal immigrants "take jobs that no one else wants".
+A paper by Spanish economists found that, upon granting work permits to the illegal immigrant population in Spain, the fiscal revenues increased by around €4,189 per newly legalized immigrant.
 The paper found that the wages of the immigrants increased after receiving work permits.
 At the same time, some low-skilled natives had worse labor market outcomes and high-skilled natives had improved labor market outcomes.